costarichard/costarichard.github.io/_posts/2020-06-26-roam-blocks.md

 <img src="/assets/images/roam-blocks/roam-ref-nate-db.png" width="500" class="center"/>
 *Web of thoughts.
 Image from <a href="https://www.nateliason.com/blog/roam" title="Nat Eliason">https://www.nateliason.com/blog/roam</a>*

-If most my connections are relating content and ideas, it's great that the graph view looks cluttered.
-If not, then we might be wasting pages that may be better used as blocks.
+If most of my connections are relating content and ideas, it's great that the graph view looks cluttered.
+If not, then we might be wasting pages that *may be better used as blocks*.

 Just to be clear, this is not a nipick on visuals.
 Those nodes and connections represent lnked references, a backbone of Roam.
 A great number of links without much content in them is not necessarily useful for connecting thoughts, because those links won’t be able to provide immediate insights about your notes.